rust-lang/lang-team/src/frequently-requested-changes.md

 Rust defaults to having overflow checking only for debug builds, while release builds have overflow checking off by default.
-(In release builds, numeric overflow wraps, but code cannot count on overflow checking being disabled even in release builds, as projects can turn on overflow checking in release builds.)
+(In release builds, numeric overflow wraps, but code cannot count on overflow checking being disabled even in release builds, as projects can turn on overflow checking in release builds.
+In addition, library code cannot make any assumptions about overflow checking, as the top-level compilation decides whether to enable or disable it.)

 We've thought about this choice many times, and we're open to considering changes to this default based on benchmarks.
 If, on some Rust targets, overflow